DataDog/integrations-core/docs/developer/process/agent-release/pre-release.md

 The Agent Release Manager will post a [daily status](../../ddev/cli.md#ddev-release-trello-status) for the entire release cycle.
 Reply in the thread with any pending PRs meant for the next RC and update the spreadsheet `PRs included in Agent RCs`.

 Since it can be hard to predict when and if a new RC will be built, it is better to cherry-pick, release, and tag new integrations for RCs proactively so the creation of RCs is not held back.
-If new fixes for integratioins are discovered after you have already tagged the branch, then you can always delete the tag from github and locally, release the new changes, and re-tag.
+If new fixes for integrations are discovered after you have already tagged the branch, then you can always delete the tag from Github and locally, release the new changes, and re-tag.

 ### Logs